 Fairtrade Fortnight: Insomnia's Community Projects

-Since 2010 we raised funds during Fairtrade Fortnight by donating for every Fairtrade tea sold.
-The funds raised are directly donated to two nominated Insomnia Projects at the Oromia Coffee Farmers Co-operative Union in Ethopia (OCFCU), from where we source our high quality Ethiopian Sidamo coffee, which is used in Insomnia’s blend.
+Since 2010 we raised funds during Fairtrade Fortnight by donating for every Fairtrade tea and coffee sold.
+The funds raised are directly donated to two nominated Insomnia Projects at the Oromia Coffee Farmers Co-operative Union in Ethopia (OCFCU), and to the Hekima Girls School in Bukoba, Tanzania.

-The projects are undertaken in the three locations within the OCFCU, namely: Kilenso Rasa, Kilenso Mekonisa and Dimtu Hambela high schools.
-The project have an impact on the level of the quality of education and changing attitudes of the society to new ideas and technologies.
+The projects are undertaken in the three locations within the OCFCU, namely: Kilenso Rasa, Kilenso Mekonisa, Dimtu Hambela and Hekima Bukoba (Tanzania) high schools.
+The projects have an impact on the level of the quality of education and changing attitudes of the society to new ideas and technologies.

 Insomnia s two nominated projects: